sjbitcode/python-pillow-practice/.misc/notes.md

   - `webp` without optimize seems to be the same as with `optimize=True`
   - when saving a png as a png, `quality` does not make a difference, because png images are lossless
 - `webp` are lossy, so `quality` does make a difference
+  - webp has `lossless` option in save to use lossless compression
 - jpg
   - can only use `quality=keep` when original and saved image are jpg, BUT this (with or without `optimize=True`) actually results in a larger image size!
   - when saving as jpg with Pillow's default `quality` value (75), it does reduce image size a little
   - when saving as jpg with Pillow's default `quality` + `optimize=True`, the optimize helps a little more with image size
   - `webp` + `optimize=True` reduces it alot!
   - `webp` without optimize seems to be the same as with `optimize=True`

+### Updated Compression notes
+- `optimize` feature is supported by following formats: GIF, JPEG, PNG
+- `quality` feature is supported by following formats: JPEG, TIFF, WEBP
+- `lossless` feature is supported by WEBP

 Exif Data Image Size test
 - https://github.com/python-pillow/Pillow/issues/6804